pablisch/dev-environment-setup/README.md

 ```
 Then install and run node:
 ```
-nvm install node # here, node is an alias for the latest stable version of node nvm use node
+nvm install node # here, 'node' is an alias for the latest stable version of node nvm use node
 ```
 To verify install of node, run it by entering `node`.